On Combinatorial Properties of Points and Polynomial Curves: Concluding remarks

 \section{Concluding remarks}

-In this paper, we have introduced a new class of oriented matroids, called degree-$k$ oriented matroids, which abstracts the combinatorial behavior of partitions of point configurations in the 2-dimensional Euclidean space by graphs of polynomial functions of degree $k$.
-We proved that there exists a natural class of geometric objects, called $k$-intersecting pseudoconfigurations of points, that corresponds to degree-$k$ oriented matroids.
-This can be viewed as an analogue of the correspondence between oriented matroids of rank $3$ and pseudoconfigurations of points.
-Although we focused on uniform degree-$k$ oriented matroids, the discussion can easily be generalized to the non-uniform case.
+In this paper, we have introduced a new class of oriented matroids, called degree-$k$ oriented matroids, which abstracts combinatorial behaviors of partitions of point sets in the plane by the graphs of polynomial functions of degree $k$.
+We have proved that there exists a natural class of geometric objects, called $k$-intersecting pseudoconfigurations of points, that corresponds to degree-$k$ oriented matroids.
+This implies that degree-$k$ oriented matroids are a precise combinatorial model for the possible partitions of point sets in the plane by graphs of polynomial functions of degree $k$.
+We have only considered uniform degree-$k$ oriented matroids, but generalization of Proposition~\ref{prop:pp_def_om} and Theorem~\ref{main_thm} to the non-uniform case is straightforward.

-From another point of view, degree-$k$ oriented matroids provide a class of oriented matroids of rank $k+2$ that can be represented by $2$-dimensional geometric objects.
-It would be interesting to see whether open conjectures in oriented matroid theory are true for degree-$k$ oriented matroids.
-To mention one example, Las Vergnas conjecture~\cite{LV80} claims that every oriented matroid of rank $r$ has an acyclic reorientation that has exactly $r$ extreme points.
-If we restrict ourselves to degree-$k$ oriented matroids, this conjecture can be interpreted as a $2$-dimensional geometric problem.
-When $k=2$, for example, the conjecture can be rephrased as the problem on the existence of points $p_{i_1},p_{i_2},p_{i_3},p_{i_4}$ in every $2$-intersecting pseudoconfiguration of points such that all other points belong to the shaded regions depicted in Figure~\ref{fig:simplicial}.